periclesrocha/CourseProject/README.md

     Image 9: web application
 </p>

-> Note: Streamlit supports two most recent versions of the following browsers: Google Chrome, Firefox, Microsoft Edge, and Safari.
+> NOTE: Streamlit supports two most recent versions of the following browsers: Google Chrome, Firefox, Microsoft Edge, and Safari.
 For more information, please refer to https://docs.streamlit.io/knowledge-base/using-streamlit/supported-browsers.

 ## Appendix <a name="appendix"></a>
 ### Appendix A: software usage tutorial presentation <a name="appendixa"></a>